LabCRAIG/boardwalk/README.md

 #### Game Attributes

-By default, the `Game` class only has three attributes:
+By default, the `Game` class only has four attributes:

 * `board`, an object of class `Board` which will store the pieces in play and their placements.
 This should only ever reference the same object through the entire game's duration, though the state of the board will be modified by several methods, as detailed further below.
-* `round`, an integer which stores the current round of the game, beginning at 1.
-This will be updated within the game loop by the `round_counter` method.
+* `turn`, an integer which stores the current turn of the game, beginning at 1.
+This will be updated within the game loop by the `turn_counter` method.
 * `current_player`, an identifier of the next player to make a move.
 This will be updated within the game loop by the `next_player` method.
 It is best practice to define an enum within your subclass to represent the players as integers, and the `next_player` and `get_winner` methods will be assumed to return integers in this documentation.
+* `ai_players`, a dictionary containing the instances of the models who will be playing the game, indexed by integers corresponding to their respective enums.
+By default, this is empty, indicating that all players are human.
+View [Appendix B](#appendix-b-ai-players) for more details.

 These are all initialized within the class constructor.
 Additional variables, such as flags or counters, might be necessary to define your game states and game-specific rules.
 These are handled by the user when implementing the subclass.